La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - su'a:
   - definitions:
     - 1:
+      - notes: Generalization/Particularization: Expresses the speaker's approach to formulating the statement. su'a can also be used as a discursive with slightly different meanings: "abstractly" for su'a and "concretely" or "in particular" for su'anai.
       - definition: Generalization: Indicates that the speaker is making a general statement or drawing a conclusion based on a pattern or a set of examples.
 It's similar to saying "generally" or "as a rule" in English.
 - su'anai:
   - definitions: